themanyone/kickass/README.md

 # [Kickass](https://github.com/themanyone/kickass)

-A modular js library without the bulk.
-Kickass dynamically loads only what is required, and when it is used.
+A modular js library that loads only what is required, and when it is used.

 One line does it all.